 - Papers such as Unryu Tissue Kozo or cheesecloth may be added to create texture and a translucent edge that will appear delicate but, when covered in encaustic medium it will be quite strong

-- Accretion is the process of using a dry brush to build up layers while gently fusing with an embossing hot air tool.
+- Accretion is the process of using a dry brush to build up layers while gently fusing.
 The accretion method will create a very textured finish.

 presentation of encaustic vessels